dgerabagi/data-curation-environment/flattened_repo.md

 # Author: AI Model

 - **Key/Value for A0:**
-- **Description:** Outlines the user stories and technical plan for a settings UI where users can securely input and manage their API keys for various LLM services.
+- **Description:** Outlines the user stories and technical plan for a settings UI where users can securely input and manage their API keys for various LLM services or a local endpoint URL.
 - **Tags:** feature plan, phase 2, settings, api key, configuration, security

 ## 1. Overview & Goal

 As the DCE project moves into Phase 2, it will begin to make its own API calls to LLM providers.
-To do this securely and effectively, the extension needs a dedicated interface for users to manage their API keys.
-The goal of this feature is to provide a simple, secure, and intuitive settings panel for adding, viewing, and deleting API keys for different services (e.g., Google Gemini, OpenAI, Anthropic).
+To do this securely and flexibly, the extension needs a dedicated interface for users to manage their API keys and specify a local LLM endpoint.
+The goal of this feature is to provide a simple, secure, and intuitive settings panel for managing these credentials.

 This functionality is heavily inspired by the `ApiKeysManagement.tsx` module in the `The-Creator-AI-main` reference repository.